-- a.
-Identify overlapping or similar program requirements - b.
-Involve district and school site representatives from other programs to assist in identifying specific population needs - c.
-Schedule joint meetings with representatives from related programs and share data and information across programs - d.
-Develop a cohesive, coordinated plan focused on student needs and shared goals - 5.
-Conduct, with involvement of parents/guardians, an annual evaluation of the content and effectiveness of the parent involvement policy in improving the academic quality of the schools served by Title I (20 USC 6318)
+1. To the extent practicable, provide translation services at school sites and at meetings involving parents/guardians as needed a.
+Identify overlapping or similar program requirements b.
+Involve district and school site representatives from other programs to assist in identifying specific population needs c.
+Schedule joint meetings with representatives from related programs and share data and information across programs d.
+Develop a cohesive, coordinated plan focused on student needs and shared goals

+4. Coordinate and integrate Title I parent involvement strategies with Chatom State Preschool (20 USC 6318)